roaminggypsy/VideoSummarizer/README.md

 # VideoSummarizer

+## Note
+This is a just a brief draft.
+Complete descrition and code will be uploaded once the project evaluation is done.

 ## Problem Description

 A 9 minutes video is represented by a set of frames (rgb file) and an audio file.
 You are asked to summarize it into a 90 seconds video to include main or important occurrences, scenes, etc., and to provide an easily interpretable or a highlight synopsis of the video.